Pay Administration

 Base Pay

-We are committed to providing a fair and competitive staff compensation program that attracts, retains and rewards high-performing employees at all levels.
 Review the Base Pay Objectives and Guidelines.
 Learn more about our Compensation Philosophy.

 Bonuses & Incentives

-PERFORMANCE BONUS INCENTIVE PROGRAM SPOT BONUS
+PERFORMANCE BONUS | INCENTIVE PROGRAM | SPOT BONUS |

-Motivate and influence employees contributions by identifying and formally communicating expected, measurable results and predetermined award amounts at the beginning of a project or performance cycle
+| “Forward-looking” award for accomplishment of specific results, typically financially related achievements Motivate and influence employees contributions by identifying and formally communicating expected, specific, measurable results and predetermined award amounts at the beginning of a project or performance cycle | Provide immediate recognition for one-time accomplishment(s) that go "above and beyond" expectations |

-Please contact your manager for questions about pay.
+Please contact your manager for questions about your pay.
 Your local HR manager or representative is also available to help answer your questions.